Venus (Shocking Blue song): Release and reception

 "Venus" was issued in the Netherlands on 14 July 1969 as a single, backed with "Hot Sand", on the Pink Elephant label, a label specially created for Shocking Blue by Dureco.
-The song initially peaked at number three on the Dutch Top 40 on 12 July 1969, and remained at that position for a total of five weeks.
+The song peaked at number three on the Dutch Top 40 on 12 July 1969, and remained at that position for a total of five weeks.
 It also reached No. 1 in Belgium, France, and Germany.

 Jerry Ross, who was in Europe in the autumn of 1969 looking for European hits for release in the United States, was offered the song.
 He signed Shocking Blue to his newly created Colossus Records, and chose the record for release in the United States on 2 October 1969.
 "Venus" reached number one on the Billboard Hot 100 on 7 February 1970, the first song by a Dutch band to reach No. 1 on that chart.
 On 28 January 1970, it was certified gold by the Recording Industry Association of America (RIAA) for sales in excess of one million copies in the United States.
 Its success in the United States prompted further interest in other markets around the world in 1970, and it reached No. 3 again in the Netherlands, as well as the top 10 in the UK.
 It was No. 1 in Canada for 2 weeks.
 The popularity of the song also spurred interests in other Dutch groups.
 Worldwide, the single has sold over 5 million copies.

 In 1981, it was used to open the "Stars on 45" medley.
 "Venus" was included as a bonus track on the 1989 CD reissue of Shocking Blue's second studio album, At Home, originally released in 1969.

 Stereogum said, "It's so clean and propulsive: that strum, that dinky organ riff, the Teutonic sneer in Veres' voice.
 Veres snarls hard enough that it ultimately doesn't matter whether or not she has any idea what she's singing.
 The yelp on the hook — 'She’s got it!
 Yeah, baby, she’s got it!' — means nothing, but it sticks in your head all the same.
 The song works like a hook-delivery machine."